The Vector Grounding Problem: Five notions of Grounding

 \subsection{Sensorimotor Grounding}

-Another type of grounding that is often appealed to, especially in cognitive psychology, is what we call \emph{sensorimotor grounding}.
-For an internal representation, such as a lexical concept, to be grounded in this sense is for it to be fundamentally linked to sensorimotor representations available within a cognitive system.
-For instance, the lexical concept 'football' is sensorimotorically grounded if its representation in a cognitive system can be reduced to or is intrinsically connected to sensorimotor representations of kicking movements, of the visual perception of a football pitch, of the auditory perception of the sound of a ball being kicked, etc. This kind of grounding plays a prominent role in theories in cognitive psychology that embrace a moderate form of embodied cognition, such as those positing the existence of ``perceptual symbol systems'' in human cognition \citep{Barsalou1999, Pulvermueller1999}.
+Another type of grounding that is often invoked, particularly in cognitive psychology, is what we might call \emph{sensorimotor grounding}.
+More precisely, we can divide sensorimotor grounding into two related but different views that are often conflated. \footnote{We thank an anonymous reviewer for pressing this point.}

-Interestingly, sensorimotor grounding is also the solution proposed by \cite{Harnad1990} to his Symbol Grounding Problem.
-He argued that the symbols in classical AI systems needed to be grounded in two types of representation: (a) iconic representations, which depict transformations of the projections of object 'shapes' on a system's sensory surfaces; and (b) categorical representations, which represent invariant sensory features that facilitate the identification and discrimination of objects in different categories.
-Harnad hypothesised that connectionist approaches to AI would be better equipped to provide the necessary iconic and categorical representations, which could then complement symbolic AI systems and result in hybrid symbolic-connectionist systems.
+According to what we may call the `sensorimotor representation' view of grounding, for an internal representation to be sensorimotorically grounded is for it to be fundamentally linked to sensorimotor representations available within a cognitive system.
+For instance, the lexical representation `football' is sensorimotorically grounded if its representation in a cognitive system can be reduced to, or is intrinsically connected to, sensorimotor representations of kicking movements, of the visual perception of a football pitch, of the auditory perception of the sound of a ball being kicked, etc. This kind of grounding plays a prominent role in theories in cognitive psychology that embrace a moderate form of embodied cognition, such as those positing the existence of ``perceptual symbol systems'' in human cognition \citep{Barsalou1999, Pulvermueller1999}.
+This kind of sensorimotor grounding is the approach proposed by \citet{Harnad1990} to tackle the Symbol Grounding Problem.

-We will come back to Harnad's suggestion in \autoref{groundingforllm}, arguing that it fails to solve the Symbol Grounding Problem, and does not help with the Vector Grounding Problem either.
+Another possible way to understand sensorimotor grounding is in terms of what we may call the `sensorimotor contact' view of grounding.
+Its guiding idea is that an organism's sensory and motor systems interact with the world in a distinctive, unmediated way.
+Specifically, sensory and motor transducers---such as nerve endings in sensory surfaces---make direct contact with the world, thus providing a basic form of grounding that is inherited, through appropriate causal chains, by sensorimotor systems and organisms as a whole.